 - Visit the different accommodation options if you are planning to live on campus, and consider the facilities available, such as catered options and accessibility.

-- You can get more information about the clubs and societies from the student union.
+- Get information about clubs and societies from the students' union.
 Check if there is a disabled students’ representative or someone who assists with student mental health issues – they may be available to talk to you.

 - If you have time at the end of the day, visit the town or city and consider what local facilities are available.
 You can do this online if you don’t have time, or speak to current students on UniBuddy.

 Don't be afraid to ask the awkward questions

 I arrived at UCLAN’s open day with my sister.
 We flashed my blue badge at the parking attendant and he removed a cone from a disabled bay and waved us in.
 That struck me as a good sign: they obviously took disability seriously.
 Every question I asked that day got a positive response.
 The team could accommodate me and my dog, nothing was a problem.
 I had asked the same questions at a different university and the staff sucked their teeth and looked uncomfortable.
 That’s definitely a warning flag!"

 Juan's top five tips for open days